msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 simulate(parameters::Parameters, m::Integer = 1) = simulate(parameters, range(m, m))
 ```

 Next, we construct our GNN architectur.
-Here, our goal is to construct a point estimator, however any other kind of estimator (see [Estimators](@ref)) can be constructed by simply substituting the appropriate estimator class in the final line below:
+Here, we use an architecture tailored to isotropic spatial dependence models; for further details, see Section 2.2 of [Sainsbury-Dale et al. (2025)](https://doi.org/10.1080/10618600.2024.2433671).
+In this example our goal is to construct a point estimator, however any other kind of estimator (see [Estimators](@ref)) can be constructed by simply substituting the appropriate estimator class in the final line below:

 ```
 # Spatial weight functions: continuous surrogates for 0-1 basis functions